proff001/pokedexcli/README.md

-# go-pokedex
+# pokedexcli

-Boot.dev course on building a pokedex in Go
+Boot.dev course on building a cli pokedex in Go